arough007/qrcode-generator/README.md

 ✅ **Completely Free** - No payment required
 ✅ **No Registration** - Start generating QR codes immediately
 ✅ **No Account Required** - Privacy-focused, no personal data collection
+✅ **100% Client-Side** - All data processed locally in your browser, nothing sent to servers
 ✅ **Open Source** - Transparent and community-driven

 ## ✨ Features